 Should We Believe What We See?

 When you aren’t feeling too great yourself, maybe after having a bad day, it is easy to find yourselves scrolling aimlessly through social media to get lost in other peoples worlds.
-We come across pictures of people happily laughing with their children, posing in a mirror or many post updates and it is easy to believe that what we are seeing is the truth.
+We come across pictures of people happily laughing with their children, posing in a mirror, or many post updates, and it is easy to believe that what we are seeing is the truth.

 It is important that what you see on social media you take with a pinch of salt.
-The pictures of a mum playing with her children happily is a snapshot of a moment, it does not show the tantrums after that when the children are asked to tidy away their toys.
+The picture of a mum playing with her children happily is a snapshot of a moment, it does not show the tantrums after that when the children are asked to tidy away their toys.

-A picture of someone wearing a flattering new outfit which shows off their assets is carefully posed by leaning back so that their tummy looks flat.
+A picture of someone wearing a flattering new outfit that shows off their assets is carefully posed by leaning back so that their tummy looks flat.
 The reality is, even those people have skin rolls when sitting down.
 Every person does!

 How Is It Done?

-There are so many different filters available in different photography apps that can alter people’s appearances so drastically they become something totally new.
+There are so many different filters available in different photography apps that can alter people’s appearances so drastically they become something new.
 It is so easy now for people to make their faces appear smooth and flawless, make their eyebrows become the perfect shape and enhance their lips to be fuller.
 Some people rely on these filters for their photos all the time so that any image of them is not a true reflection of how they look in person.

 Celebrities on social media will post photos that have been heavily photoshopped to remove their flaws.
 They will have their waists made to appear smaller or their bums to look bigger.
 This will cause many of us to believe in “idealized” body types.